status

 {% gist iansinnott/a9175e41f521a56eae52 %}

-• public/css: This is where you would normally save any CSS you wanted included in your project.
-These files would be copied into _site/public/css whenever you run jekyll build.
+: This is where you would normally save any CSS you wanted included in your project.
+These files would be copied into_site/public/css

 '_includes/**/.html',